technomancy/bussard/spoilers/readme.md

 up with a scenario that would reasonably require fancy piloting would be great.

+Alternate idea: instead of only allowing one-way reset back to the anchor point, the Junction could allow you to keep multiple parallel timelines active at once, and allow you to traverse between them at will.
+This would allow for a lot more flexibility, but also make it a lot harder to keep things straight.
+Need to see if we can come up with some ways to take advantage of this awesome unconventional structure.

 ### Self-discovery

 Your memory is wiped because they hope that by not realizing you are